 What is the Board of Zoning Adjustment?

 The Board of Zoning Adjustment (BZA) is an eight member board made up of citizens appointed by the mayor.
 The BZA hears and makes final decisions on requests for variances from the requirements of the Zoning and Development Code, exceptions to fence height, considers appeals of administrative decisions, and makes final decisions on Special Use Permits.
-The BZA meets the second and fourth Tuesday each month at 12:30 p.m. in the Council Chambers located in City Hall (414 E. 12th St. – 26th Floor).
+The BZA meets the second Tuesday of each month at 1:30 p.m. in the Council Chambers located in City Hall (414 E. 12th St. – 26th Floor).

 The Zoning and Development Code designates regulations for residential, office, commercial, institutional and industrial uses.
 These regulations include requirements for setbacks, height limitations, signage, density, landscaping and allowed land uses.
 The Zoning and Development Code is adopted by City Ordinance.
 The BZA may grant relief from specific code requirements.